-Crimes committed by youth ranged from murder to theft but without alternatives to state prison, most ended up in San Quentin or Folsom.
+Crimes committed by youth ranged from murder to theft but without alternatives, most ended up in San Quentin or Folsom prisons.
 We look at some of those early offenders and the crimes that landed them in the state’s two oldest prisons.
 Even after the creation of reform schools, it took years for the courts to catch on to the concept.
 This is the first in a four part series looking at the Division of Juvenile Justice.

 Boys’ Department is early attempt at reform